 Click on the following links for graphs showing biological conditions in the Sligo Creek subwatershed.

-The adjusted Fish IBI score puts the overall health of the Sligo Creek subwatershed fish community in the Poor range.
+The adjusted Fish IBI score puts the overall health of the Sligo Creek subwatershed fish community in the Fair to Poor range.

 The adjusted Macroinvertebrate IBI score puts the overall health of the Sligo Creek subwatershed macroinvertebrate community in the Poor range.